wp-plugins/scrapeazon/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.8 =
+* Added Settings page cues to better inform new users about their system environments as well as ScrapeAZon's system requirements.
+* Added a test iframe on the Settings page so that users can see immediately whether their configurations are working.
+* Added a Settings link to ScrapeAZon's settings from the Plugins page.

 = 1.0.7 =
 * Can now display results from Amazon international sites.
 Sites are configurable on a per-shortcode basis.
 Default is the US site.